DawievLill/DataScience-871/content/python/python-basics.md

 # Python Fundamentals

 We will start with some of the basics which you have already covered with Nico Katzke in the first part of the course.
 This section is self-study and just gives an idea of the fundamental concepts like variables, data-types, functions, control flow and so forth.
 If you want to continue working exclusively with `R` that is completely acceptable.
+I will often also include the `R` and `Julia` code so that you can compare across languages.

 ## Basics